lucylow/Stochastic_SoundCloud/README.md

 ---
 ## Theory Classical Music Concepts

 In order to generate classical music for Lucy’s New Mozart Mixtape, we need to understand more about how a computer interprets music notes.
 Reading sheet music is like learning a new language where the symbols represent  pitch, speed, and rhythm of the melody.
-It is a sequential sucession of musical notes read in linear order.
+It is a sequential sucession of musical notes read in linear order. **How would you abstract a musical melody into numerical data that can be trained with a neural network?**

 **Piano scales**